Tomás Yarrington: SIEDO investigations

 According to the investigations of the SIEDO, Yarrington received more than US$8.5 million from the Gulf Cartel and the Juárez Cartel in eleven separate payments to finance his campaign for governor of Tamaulipas in 1998.
 The agency report, issued on 1 August 2012, indicates that a political campaign manager of the Institutional Revolutionary Party (PRI) personally met with several cartel leaders because they "needed the money".
 In exchange, the drug trafficking organizations received protection from Tamaulipas's police.

 Arrest and conviction

 A Mexican judge ordered Yarrington's arrest on 29 August 2012; the Interpol was searching his whereabouts in over 150 countries.
 He was finally arrested in Florence, Italy, on 9 April 2017.

 Yarrington pled guilty to money laundering and accepting bribes as governor on 26 March 2021.
 Ten other charges, related to drug trafficking, were dismissed.
-Yarrington can be sentenced to between eight and eleven years in prison, and his condominium in Puerto Isabel, Texas, was seized.
+Yarrington can be sentenced to between eight and eleven years in prison, and his condominium in South Padre Island, Texas, was seized.